 Once the marshmallow is set, lift it off the tray using the extra plastic wrap.
 Peel off the plastic wrap and place the very sticky marshmallow on a lightly greased surface.
 Pour the cranberry powder in a shallow bowl.
 Cut the marshmallow into cubes using a lightly greased knife, then roll each piece in cranberry powder.

 The finished marshmallows will keep in an airtight container in a cool place for up to two weeks.

 Cranberry powder is a specialized gourmet product.
 A sprinkle of it adds a really nice flavor punch, and you can use it in many things such as desserts, salads, lattes, or even sprinkled over salmon tartares and gravlax.
 You can also dissolve it in hot water to make a delicious hot beverage.
-It’s not a cheap ingredient, but a little goes a long way, and it has a long shelf life.
-I use the one made by a Québec City company, Nutra-Fruit (they have an online store).
-You’ll find a similar product here.
-If you can’t find cranberry powder, you can also use pomegranate powder, pulverized freeze-dried raspberries, or just plain cornstarch, which is the usual and basic marshmallow coating.
+Learn more about cranberry powder.
+If you can't find cranberry powder, you can use pomegranate powder, pulverized freeze-dried raspberries, or just plain cornstarch, which is the usual and basic marshmallow coating.

 Recipe Credit: Adapted from Delicious Magazine